SnehaBrataGhosh/Travel-Management-System/README.md

-This is travel management system project and was used in ci/cd course.
-And was given by the teachers for practice purpose only.
+This is travel management system project and was used in ci/cd course and was given by the teachers for practice purpose only.